me2k/twittermap/README.md

 # twittermap
-Plots tweets with location data on a map in realtime using core data as persistent storage
+Plots tweets with location data on a map in realtime using core data as persistent storage.

+Open Networking.swift and add your Twitter API Keys and Secrets to use the app.